johan162/hpdf_table/docs/TablesFromData.md

 ![tut_13_2.c](screenshots/tut_ex13_2.png )
 ***Figure 16:*** *Specifying a table as data with cell specifications.*

 What remains is to write the proper table content callback that will populate the table.
-In a real life scenario his data will most likely come from a database but adding that in our example would bring to far.
-Instead we will just use some fake static dummmy data to illustrate the principle.
+In a real life scenario his data will most likely come from a database but adding that in our example would bring too far.
+Instead, we will just use some fake static dummy data to illustrate the principle.

 Since we have one callback for all cells we need to test from which cell the call come from.
 Here is a very important point to make. **The row and column number will be the row and cell columns in the original table before any column or row spans was applied.** In this example it means that for example the "Date" field (upper right) will have `row=0` and `col=3` and **not** `(0,1)`!!.